akosgarai/dajngotutorial/README.md

 ```

 With the django shell (`python manage.py shell`) i can define questions and choises.
 To make the models more readable in the shell, we can implement the `__str__` functions.
 The `was_published_recently` function is an example of a custom function.
 It returns some new questions, where the pub\_date is in one day.

+### Admin interface

+After creating an admin user (based on the documentation), i need to attach the polls app to the admin interface.
+I can do this with updating the `polls/admin.py` file.